Copenhagen on a budget

 At Madklubben a three course menu is offered at DKK 200.
 In 2009 the people behind the popular restaurant Madklubben opened their second restaurant Tony’s and today the people behind Madklubben have 6 restaurants in the city.
 In all restaurants it is possible to get a three course meal for DKK 200.

 Wakeup Copenhagen a modern hotel for the price-conscious guest, opened in 2009, with 510 less generously sized but practically decorated rooms.
-A hotel that matches many 3 and 4 star hotels in Copenhagen in terms of concept and comfort but at affordable 2 star rates.
+A second Wakeup Copenhagen hotel will open in summer 2014.
+Both hotels matches many 3 and 4 star hotels in Copenhagen in terms of concept and comfort but at affordable 2 star rates.

 Cab Inn Metro is Denmark's largest low-budget hotel.
 In 2009 it opened in the city quarter Ørestad next door to the largest shopping centre in Denmark, Fields.
 This two-star hotel offers 700 rooms and is operated by the Danish budget hotel chain Cab Inn - one next to Tivoli.
 The hotel was designed by the internationally renowned US architect Daniel Libeskind.